alabou/bcp-006-02/docs/NMOS With H.264.md

 When the H.264 decoder has no restrictions on the value of some parameter, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.

 The following parameter constraints can be used to express limits or preferences specifically defined by Rec.
-ITU-T H.264 and RFC 6184 for H.264 decoders:
+ITU-T H.264 for H.264 decoders:

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#profile)